Charlie Kirk: Christian nationalism

-Kirk was initially critical of the evangelical right, but he came to reverse his position.
+Kirk was initially critical of the evangelical right, but he later reversed his position.
 In 2018, he told Dave Rubin, "We do have a separation of church and state, and we should support that."
 In 2019, Kirk met Rob McCoy, a pastor of a megachurch in Ventura County, California, who convinced him that America's founding documents were derived from the Bible.
 In 2021, Kirk told a congregation, "The Bible says very clearly to 'Occupy until I come, a verse often cited by followers of the Seven Mountain Mandate to assert that before Jesus returns evangelical Christians must dominate seven areas of society: government, media, education, business, family, religion, and entertainment.
 Kirk later interviewed with the creator of the Seven Mountain concept.
 Kirk frequently collaborated with Christian nationalist pastors and preachers, having them as guests on his shows as well as appearing as a speaker at their events, with the Anti-Defamation League accusing Kirk of promoting Christian nationalism.

 In 2022, Kirk called the separation of church and state in the United States a "fabrication".
 In 2024, he said, "One of the reasons we're living through a constitutional crisis is that we no longer have a Christian nation, but we have a Christian form of government, and they're incompatible.
 You cannot have liberty if you do not have a Christian population."
 Appearing at a Trump campaign rally in the same year, he said: "This is a Christian state.
 I'd like to see it stay that way."
 By 2024, Kirk's shift to Christian nationalism exemplified its growing approval by the Republican Party under Trump.

 Kirk believed in the superiority of the Western world, credit for which he gave to the role of Christianity in civilization.
 In a 2023 speech, he said that "all men are created equal in the eyes of God, all men and women, but not all cultures are created equal.
 To say that, you get attacked in every direction, but excuse me when I say that Western civilization is the best that humanity has produced.
 It's an outgrowth of the Bible."
+Kirk said that Islam was "not compatible with Western civilization".